-In this article we instead focus on signatures arising from second KK mode interactions \cite{Datta:2005zs,Chang:2012wp}.
+In this article we instead focus on signatures arising from second KK mode interactions \cite{Cacciapaglia:2012dy,Datta:2005zs,Chang:2012wp}.
 These signatures are of particular interest because, if detected, they allow for a clear distinction between UED and the MSSM.
 In contrast to first KK modes, second KK modes have even KK parity and can therefore decay into Standard Model particles without leading to missing energy in the event.
 Here, we focus on the channel $pp\rightarrow A^{(2)}/Z^{(2)}+X\rightarrow l \bar{l}+X'$ and constrain the model by comparing the predicted MUED rates to the results of the $Z'$ search in the dilepton channel by CMS \cite{cmsdilepton}.\footnote{Searches for second KK mode $W^{(2)}$ and gluons $g^{(2)}\rightarrow t \overline{t}$ have been considered in Refs.~\cite{ Flacke:2012ke,Chang:2012wp} .} To calculate the event rates, we extended the implementation of the MUED model \cite{Christensen:2009jx} in Feynrules \cite{Christensen:2008py} and included the second KK modes and the corresponding interactions.
 We also included the KK-number violating interactions for the second KK gauge boson modes according to \cite{Cheng:2002iz,Datta:2010us}, and took into account the one-loop radiative corrections for the KK mass spectrum according to \cite{Cheng:2002iz}.

 This article is structured as follows.
 In the next section, we review the main features of MUED second KK mode particles, their masses and interactions, and discuss the implications for our search.
+In particular, we also discuss the different production channels for $Z^{(2)}$ and $A^{(2)}$ modes and show that the main contribution arises from strong production of second KK mode quarks and gluons which cascade decay into them.
 In Sec.~\ref{sec:results}, we present the detailed study of the $pp\rightarrow A^{(2)}/Z^{(2)}+X\rightarrow l \bar{l}+X'$ channel and the resulting bounds on the MUED parameter space.
 We summarize and conclude in Sec.\ref{sec:summary}.